 - The vehicle must have registration in the state.

 - The bike or pedestrian must have come into physical contact with the vehicle.
 Swerving and falling won’t count.

 At-fault (tort) state

 If the driver is at fault, you can receive compensation for personal injuries via their bodily injury coverage.
 Damage to the bike should similarly have coverage via their property damage coverage.

 If you’re at fault, the driver cannot make a claim against your auto insurance to recover any damages.
 However, if you have homeowner’s or renter’s insurance, you may find protection there.

 It’s hard to apply for coverage when there is no insurance policy to back it up.
-This scenario is covered in our article on driving without insurance.
+This scenario is covered with more detail in our article on driving without insurance.

 Collision coverage with a road hazard?
 Most of the time.

 A road hazard is anything on or in the surface of the road that can cause a driver to have an accident.
 Things like sharp objects, oil slicks, ice, potholes, or construction debris all qualify.
 In most cases, damages from encounters with these will have protection via collision coverage.
 The only exception where comprehensive coverage would be used instead is if the road hazard actively collides with you instead of you simply hitting it.
 Examples include rocks or mud rolling down a slope, tree branch falling, a sinkhole opening up, or a truck spitting up gravel.

 When the weather has it out for a car, there is no contest on who comes out on top.
 In these cases, comprehensive coverage applies to cover losses for the driver.
 Fortunately, comprehensive coverage is generally far cheaper than collision coverage.
 One benefit of this is that it makes carrying lower deductibles more affordable, i.e. you pay out less when incidents like these occur.